Accessing information about me

 You will be advised in writing if any such provisions are relevant to your application and of your right to appeal such decisions.

-If Monash Health has made a decision to exempt part(s) of the medical record, applicants have the right to have this decision reviewed by the Office of the Freedom of Information Commissioner
+If Monash Health has made a decision to exempt part(s) of the medical record, applicants have the right to have this decision reviewed by the Office of the Victorian Information Commissioner.

-You may apply to the Freedom of Information Commissioner for review within 28 days after the day on which you receive our notification.
+You may apply to the Information Commissioner for review within 28 days after the day on which you receive our notification.

 Need more information